pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 In the next activity, you will modify the code.

-### If you want to use an LLM to support your learning
+:::{admonition} If you want to use an LLM to support your learning

 The cleanup steps discussed above are things a LLM (Large Language Model) like ChatGPT and Anthropic's Claude can help you with.
 However, remember that LLMs often return wrong or partially wrong answers.
-This means that if you use LLM's, you must have a keen eye to catch issues in LLM-generated code.
+This means that if you use LLMs, you must have a keen eye for catching issues in LLM-generated code.

 If you are using a LLM: